 Canterberry Crossing Metropolitan District (District), a quasi-municipal corporation and political subdivision of the State of Colorado, was organized by order and decree of the District Court for Douglas County on May 20, 1996, and is governed pursuant to provisions of the Colorado Special District Act (Title 32, Article 1, Colorado Revised Statutes).
 The District operates under a Service Plan approved by the Town of Parker on March 4, 1996, as modified in 1997 and 2001 (Modified Service Plan).
 The District's service area is located in the Town of Parker, Colorado.
 The District was established to provide for construction and financing for street, safety control, water, sanitation and park and recreation facilities and improvements.
 Upon completion and expiration of a warranty period, the street and safety control improvements were dedicated to and are being maintained by the Town of Parker.
-Water and sanitation improvements were dedicated to and are being maintained by the Villages of Parker Master Association, Inc. dba: Canterberry Crossing Master Association (HOA).
+Water and sanitation improvements were dedicated to and are being maintained by the Parker Water and Sanitation District.
+Other improvements were dedicated to and are being maintained by the Villages of Parker Master Association, Inc. dba: Canterberry Crossing Master Association (HOA).